Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

     icingacli module list installed
     icingacli module enable training

-Finished!
+And done!

 # Extending Icinga CLI

-The Icinga CLI was designed to provide as much of the application logic in Icinga Web 2 and its modules as possible on the commandline.
-The project aims to make the creation of cronjobs, plugins, useful tools and possibly small services as easy as possible.
+The Icinga CLI was designed to provide most of the application logic in Icinga Web 2, and its modules, on the commandline.
+The project aims to make the creation of cronjobs, plugins, useful tools and smaller services as easy as possible.

-## Configure Vim

-We work with VIM in the training and create some initial settings:

-    echo 'syntax on
-    set expandtab
-    set tabstop=4
-    set shiftwidth=4' > /root/.vimrc

 ## Own CLI Commands